Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.5.md

 This rough-hewn catacomb is lined with three inset shelves for the dead.
 Here the wizards interred the original inhabitants of the Flame Crevasse above, as well as servants and some other friends and allies of the site who passed away during its years in operation.
 Each was wrapped in grey or white cloth and put in place without grave goods or treasures.
 (Wizards of the sect are in area 16.)

-**Malivar** is here, likely unconscious, after almost being killed by **Vecna**'s spells.
+**Malivar** is here, likely unconscious, after almost being killed by **Nihilus**'s spells.
 He has 1 hit point.
 If awakened, he tries to assess his situation rather than immediately fight or flee.

 **Malivar** reveals the following bits of information if the adventurers talk with him.
 If threatened, he attempts to keep quiet.

-- The wizard they pursued here is called **Vecna**.
+- The wizard they pursued here is called **Nihilus**.
-- **Vecna** is a powerful wizard from another world.
+- **Nihilus** is a powerful wizard from another world.
 He's here looking for an ancient site of mystical power.
 "We tried to recruit him."
 - He had a hefty tome bound in white leather with five sigils on the front, held close to him.
 "That's what he came for, whatever it is."
 - **Morwena**'s allegiance to the Temple Wizards has been wavering.
 She felt they were holding her back from the kind of arcane power she really wanted.
 "I wish I wasn't surprised that she turned on me.
 I mean, us."